HSBC Classic Credit Card review 2023

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you're an existing HSBC customer and you've compared cards and settled on the HSBC Classic Credit Card, completing the secure online application form takes about 15 minutes.
+If you've compared cards and settled on the HSBC Classic Credit Card, completing the secure online application form takes about 15 minutes.
 Before you apply, check that you meet the eligibility requirements and have the information and documents you'll need to make the process as straightforward as possible.

 If HSBC is able to offer you this deal, the offer will specify a personalised credit limit based on HSBC's assessment of your situation.
 The minimum limit offered on the card is £250, while the maximum is £1,000.
 Once you've had the card for a while and shown HSBC that you're reliable, you may wish to apply for a credit limit increase.

-The interest rate on this part of your balance will be 29.9%, which is the same as the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).
+The interest rate on this part of your balance will be 35.9%, which is 20% more than the standard purchase rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).

 Yes.
 You can manage this card through HSBC UK's free mobile banking app.